Sunday, September 27, 2009

 With science and nature, what is beautiful is what has evolved.
 Beauty is what we get after millennia of interplay between subject and environment, with sometimes breathtaking coincidences or accidents of nature causing great leaps forward.
 Life is beautiful because it is.

-Susan captures a cabin in the woods, showing texture and dappling with light.We think of art as showing us what is beautiful, and perhaps what is transcendental and moving.
+There's a hint of a cabin in the woods, dappled with light.Many think of art as showing us what is beautiful, and perhaps what is transcendental and moving.
+Outside of that, art is a language that can be accessed by anyone.

 These days, I believe that anyone can be an artist, because art in itself involves a process.
-One starts with an idea, or an itch, a wish to communicate, or a wish to learn, and in this manner, conceiving art is just like plunging into science.
+You start with an idea, or an itch, a wish to communicate, or a wish to learn, and in this manner, conceiving art is just like plunging into science.

 The idea might be sketched in a larger format, or painted, sketched with colored pencil, or built from paper or cardboard or clay.
 Anything to prototype it and to get closer to the skin, and under the skin -- to better understand how the full-size piece will be.

 When starting out, the piece invariably begins by looking bloody and ugly.
-It feels painful to work with it, laborious, toilsome.
+It can feel painful to work with it, laborious, toilsome.
 It takes work to work with it.
 Little by little as the life of the artist is breathed into the piece, it takes on life of its own.
-As the artist plays with it, adds structure and dimension, the piece begins to depart from the original idea and that is when it becomes the art form.
+As the artist plays with it, adds structure and dimension, the piece begins to depart from the original idea and take on something from the processing and that is when it becomes the art form.

 Just like a scientist solving problems under the microscope -- patiently creating just the right environment for her bacteria to multiply, so too is the artist solving problems and, more often, making the best of each situation.
 If this trick doesn't work, then let's go this other route.
 If we can't afford this, then let's try doing that instead.